wloving77/dmtl4-MCS/src/introduction.md

 Copyright &copy; Kevin Sullivan, 2024-2025.

-This course, developed and tested by Kevin Sullivan at the University of Virginia.
-It is offered as a model for replacing the typical (with exceptions) second course for undergraduate computer science (CS) students, discrete mathematics and theory (DMT).
-The typical course employs quasi-formal, paper-and-pencil presentations generally limited to first-order logic and set theory, and induction over natural numbers.
-No automated tools are needed or used to handle propositions or proofs as mathematical objects, e.g., to provide immediate feedback to students on flawed reasoning.
+This course, developed and tested by Kevin Sullivan at the University of Virginia, is offered as a possible model for replacing the traditional (with exceptions) second course for undergraduate computer science (CS) students, namely discrete mathematics and theory (DMT).
+The typical course employs mixed formal and informal, often mostly quasi-formal, paper-and-pencil presentations generally limited to first-order theory and induction over the natural numbers.
+These courses sometimes do provide experience with some automated tooling and demonstrations but they are rarely employed to establish a unifying framework for the formal, checked, abstract definitions and uses of all of the essential concepts in a DMT course for CS students.

-For many computer science students who go on to further studies, these paper-and-pencil courses in first order predicate logic and set theory no longer appear to be serving their goals  given the now undeniable importance of cutting-edge tools for advanced logical, abstract mathematical, and efficient computational expression and reasoning.
-Moreover, the traditional course doesn't appear memorable to students, Anecdotally from where I sit, few of the incoming graduate students I encounter would be able to say with justifiable confidence whether (0=1 -> 2=3) is true or false.
+My judgemts tends toward the view that even for many computer science students who go on to graduate studies, these paper-and-pencil courses in first order theory do not seem to be achieving their long term learning goals.
+From anecdotal data, it seems the traditional course doesn't appear memorable.
+Very few incoming graduate students I encounter could say with justifiable confidence whether (0=1 -> 2=3) is true or false in propositional logic (with natural number arithmetic).

-Finally, this course is also intended as a first major part of an early graduate course in the same material.
-As I noted, most graduate students at least from where I sit do not appear to have strong backgrounds in this material.
-Whatever DMT courses they might have had, they seem long forgotten.
 Of course it's not their faults: our field has not yet caught up to the availability of a compelling new alternative.

+So, at bottom, this course is offered as a significant replacement of the traditional CS2 course in DMT.
+Beyond that, it is also intended, and is currently being used, as a "crash course" first part of a first graduate course to provide MS and PhD students with a broad set of Lean 4 concepts and mechanisms and their uses.

 ## Hypothesis

-The motivating hypothesis for this public book draft is that switching our students, in CS2, from the traditional first-order, at most quasi-formal, paper-and-pencile course to one something like this this one would engage students in their main are of interest (computation and really cool languages and tools) and re-establish this material as an essential and practical foundation of our discipline, while also getting a small jump on what I believe will be rapidly growing industrial demand for people who developed the intellectual skills they will learn if they're diligent in studying this material.
+The hypothesis for this boook draft is thus roughly that switching CS students from courses around traditional first-order theory using quasi-formal presentations, to one something like this this one, would: engage students first in their main area of interest: computation and cool languages and tools;re-establish the ability to use expressive logic and abstract mathematics as an essential foundation for any computer scientist; provide students with conceptual foundations that are also seeing rapidly growing industrial demand.

 ## Ask